Avaiga/taipy-doc/docs/manuals/userman/task-orchestration/scenario-submission.md

 %}
 ```

-In line 7, we create a new scenario from a scenario configuration and submit it for execution (line 8).
+In line 7, we create a new scenario from a scenario configuration and submit it for
-The `taipy.submit()^` method triggers the submission of all the scenario's tasks.
+execution (line 8).
+The `taipy.submit()^` method triggers the submission of all the
+scenario's tasks.

-The Core service can also be started after `taipy.submit()^` method.
-Note that jobs can only be executed
+The Orchestrator service can also be started after `taipy.submit()^` method.
+Note that
-after the Taipy Core service is started:
+jobs can only be executed after the Taipy Orchestrator service is started:

 ```python linenums="1"
 {%